-Fracking is slowly entering the Amish community at New Wilmington, Pennsylvania.
+Fracking is slowly entering the Amish community at New Wilmington, Pennsylvania, located an hour north of Pittsburgh.
 The community lies above the Marcellus Shale, an underground rock formation stretching across a half-dozen states which contains vast supplies of natural gas.

 Fracking, in a nutshell, works by drilling into rock formations, and then injecting large amounts of water mixed with chemicals and sand to fracture the rock and free trapped natural gas, petroleum and other resources.